Gyakobo/STEVE/README.md

 ## Methodology

 To find an ion temperature enhancement, our algorithm searches for points that are bigger in ¨alue when compared to the preceding and subsequent points.
-It then filters out enhancements that are not larger than the collective standard de¨iation multiplied by a factor of 3.5.
+It then filters out enhancements that are not larger than the collective standard deviation multiplied by a factor of 3.5.

 <img src="./assets/methodology_graph.png">